Clever Clogs: Overview

-The album was recorded and released by the 10cc touring band, led by the only original member Graham Gouldman, a fact highlighted by the sub-credit featuring Graham Gouldman and friends which appears on the album cover, with established 10cc members Rick Fenn and Paul Burgess together with Mick Wilson and Mike Stevens.
+The album was recorded and released by the 10cc touring band, led by the only original member Graham Gouldman, a fact highlighted by the sub-credit "featuring Graham Gouldman and friends" which appears on the album cover, with established 10cc members Rick Fenn and Paul Burgess together with Mick Wilson and Mike Stevens.

-The 10cc touring band and the album are notable in featureing not only 10cc material, but also songs from Gouldman's song-writing and musical career, including Wax and GG/06 songs.
+The 10cc touring band and the album are notable in featuring not only 10cc material, but also songs from Gouldman's song-writing and musical career, including Wax and GG/06 songs.

-Clever Clogs is also features the original 10cc member Kevin Godley who makes a guest appearance and sings two songs.
+Clever Clogs also features original 10cc member Kevin Godley who makes a guest appearance and sings two songs.
 'The album was produced and the live concert directed by Bafta winner Robin Bextor for New Wave Pictures.

 The cover art for the album, with the new band's logo, was designed by long-time 10cc collaborator Storm Thorgerson.

 Release and reception

 The live and video albums were originally released separately in 2008.
 The DVD edition included three additional songs not present on the CD version.

 In 2014 the album was reissued by Wienerworld Presentation as a separate CD and a CD+DVD pack.